 What is heartworm?

 Heartworms live in the heart, lungs and the surrounding blood vessels of pets, causing severe lung disease, heart failure and damage to other organs in the body.
 These worms can grow to be feet long!
-Heartworm disease can affect many species from dogs to cats and ferrets, but heartworms also live in wolves, coyotes, and foxes (which are carriers).
+Heartworm disease can affect other species too such as ferrets, wolves, coyotes, and foxes.

 How is heartworm transmitted?